 In this depiction of a free trial by Headspace, you'll immediately spot a pricing option in the hero section, granting a 14-day free trial.

 This prompts visitors to think.
 Though there might be some initial uncertainty, they swiftly grasp that since it's free, trying it out is a sensible choice.
-If things don't go as planned, canceling without worries is a straightforward option.
+If things are unplanned, cancelling without worries is a straightforward option.

 This example doesn't mean you need to be super creative to use animations.
 It's more about showing how animations can grab attention and fit your SaaS product well.